School Direct Secondary training places are available for 2018-19 in:

 Other entry requirements

-Disclosure and Barring Service (DBS) and criminal records checks are undertaken for all applicants who accept a place on one of our School Direct courses.
+Enhanced Disclosure and Barring Service (DBS) and criminal records checks are undertaken for all applicants who accept a place on one of our School Direct courses.

 Teaching can be a physically and mentally demanding profession.
-All applicants who accept a place our School Direct programmes will be required to complete a health declaration form so we can assess whether you have the health and physical capacity to teach.
+All applicants who accept a place our School Direct programmes will be required to complete a health declaration form so we can assess whether they have the health and physical capacity to teach.

 What we are looking for?